-Total debt was \$14,471 as of April 3, 2021 compared to \$13,011 as of January2, 2021 and primarily consists of right-of-use obligations - finance.
+Total debt was \$15,320 as of October 2, 2021 compared to \$13,011 as of January 2, 2021 and primarily consists of right-of-use obligations - finance.

-The Company maintains an asset-based revolving credit facility ("Credit Facility") that provides for, among other things, a revolving commitment in an aggregate principal amount of up to \$30,000, which is subject to a borrowing base derived from certain receivables, inventory and property and equipment.
+The Company maintains a Credit Facility that provides for, among other things, a revolving commitment in an aggregate principal amount of up to \$30,000, which is subject to a borrowing base derived from certain receivables, inventory and property and equipment.
 Our Credit Facility also provides for an option to increase the aggregate principal amount from \$30,000 to \$40,000 subject to lender approval.
-As of April 3, 2021, our outstanding revolving loan balance was \$0.
-The outstanding standby letters of credit balance as of April 3, 2021 was \$1,435, and we had \$0 of our trade letters of credit outstanding in accounts payable in our consolidated balance sheet.
+As of October 2, 2021, our outstanding revolving loan balance was \$0.
+The outstanding standby letters of credit balance as of October 2, 2021 was \$1,435, and we had \$0 of our trade letters of credit outstanding in accounts payable in our consolidated balance sheet.
 We used the trade letters of credit in the ordinary course of business to satisfy certain vendor obligations.

 Loans drawn under the Credit Facility bear interest at a per annum rate equal to either (a) LIBOR plus an applicable margin of 1.25% to 1.75% per annum based on the Company's fixed charge coverage ratio, or (b) an "alternate prime base rate" subject to a reduction by 0.25% to 0.75% per annum based on the Company's fixed charge coverage ratio.
-As of April 3, 2021, the Company's LIBOR based interest rate was 1.38% (on \$0 principal) and the Company's prime based rate was 3.00% (on \$0 principal).
+As of October 2, 2021, the Company's LIBOR based interest rate was 1.38% (on \$0 principal) and the Company's prime based rate was 3.00% (on \$0 principal).
 A commitment fee, based upon undrawn availability under the Credit Facility bearing interest at a rate of 0.25% per annum, is payable monthly.
 Under the terms of the Credit Agreement, cash receipts are deposited into a lock-box, which are at the Company's discretion unless the "cash dominion period" is in effect, during which cash receipts will be used to reduce amounts owing under the Credit Agreement.
 The cash dominion period is triggered in an event of default or if excess availability is less than the \$3,600 for three consecutive business days, and will continue until, during the preceding 45 consecutive days, no event of default existed and excess availability has been greater than \$3,600 at all times (with the trigger subject to adjustment based on the Company's revolving commitment).
 In addition, in the event that "excess availability," as defined under the Credit Agreement, is less than \$3,000 the Company shall be required to maintain a minimum fixed charge coverage ratio of 1.0 to 1.0.
-The Company's excess availability was \$26,302 as of April 3, 2021.
 The Credit Facility matures on December 16, 2022.